GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">A Case Study on Authenticator Disaster Recovery and Business Continuity</h4>
     <p class="usa-alert__text">
-      Agencies need a plan or approved alternative when a user doesn't have a PIV credential or if the PIV validation infrastructure is compromised or not available.
+      Agencies need a plan or approved alternative when a user doesn't have a PIV credential or if the PIV validation infrastructure is compromised or unavailable.
 In May 2022, Microsoft released a patch that changed how PKI certificates (including PIV credential certificates) are mapped in Active Directory.
 These changes broke certificate-based authentication for many agencies that mapped PKI certificates using the User Principal Name (usually an email address).
 This patch also caught a lot of agencies off guard as they saw rolling outages as Domain Controllers updated.
 For agencies that only relied on PIV credentials, this was a dire risk management decision to apply an agency–wide username/password exception or run vulnerable servers.
 CISA
       <a class="usa-link" href="https://www.cisa.gov/guidance-applying-june-microsoft-patch-tuesday-update-cve-2022-26925" target="_blank" rel="noopener noreferrer">released guidance on applying the Microsoft patch</a> outlining remediation steps which included applying the patch and turning on a compatibility mode.
-This compatibility mode is only temporary and agencies must either manually or determine an automated way to update certificate mapping to a stronger method identified by Microsoft such as by a subject key identifier.
+This compatibility mode is only temporary, and agencies must either manually or determine an automated way to update certificate mapping to a stronger method identified by Microsoft, such as by a subject key identifier.
 Some agencies took action to have a comparable alternative authenticator as either an ongoing secondary option or as a backup in case there is another potential compromise of PKI validation software or with PKI certificates directly.
     </p>
   </div>
 </div>